CumulusNetworks/docs/content/cumulus-netq-30/Cumulus-NetQ-Admin-User-Guide/Lifecycle-Management.md

 6. Click **Done**.

-7. Click **Downloaded** tab to verify the image is in the repository.
+7. Click **Uploaded** tab to verify the image is in the repository.

 8. Repeat Steps 1-7 until all of the missing images are uploaded to the repository.
 When all of the missing images have been uploaded, the Missing list will be empty.